rdesarz/lipm-walking-controller/docs/inverse_kinematics.md

 ## Example

 Inverse kinematics are computed to track CoM and foot trajectories using the Talos model.

-This produces a full kinematic walking sequence without dynamic simulation:
+This produces a full kinematic walking sequence without dynamic simulation.

+Run the following command:

 ```bash
 docker run --rm -it -p 7000:7000 \